 I have explained this in the above comparison video.
-So, if we go over to Configuration Policy for iOS and MAC OS devices via MDM channel that is without using SCCM Client then, you can see HUGE improvements!
+So, if we go over to Configuration Policy for iOS and MAC OS devices via MDM channel without using SCCM Client, you can see HUGE improvements!
 Some of the changes in numbers are given below:-

 Password - Passcode Modification Device - 9 settings in CB 1610 -- 33 settings in 1702 Store - 3 settings in CB 1610 --6 settings in 1702 Content Rating - 5 settings in CB 1610 -- 6 settings in CB 1702 Cloud - 4 settings in CB 1610 -- 8 settings in CB 1702 Security - 1 settings in CB 1610 -- 2 settings in CB 1702 System Security - 5 settings in CB 1610 -- 12 settings in CB 1702 Data Protection - 2 settings in CB 1610 -- 4 settings in CB 1702

-There were 17 features included in the SCCM CB 1610 version and SCCM/ConfigMgr Product team added 4 more new features to the latest release of SCCM CB 1702!
-Those four new pre-release features added to SCCM CB 1702 is listed down.
-Only one feature which moved from pre-release to production release and that is Conditional Access for Managed PCS.
+There were 17 features included in the SCCM CB 1610 version, and SCCM/ConfigMgr Product team added 4 more new features to the latest release of SCCM CB 1702!
+Those four new pre-release features added to SCCM CB 1702 are listed down.
+Only one feature that moved from pre-release to production release is Conditional Access for Managed PCS.

 Pre-Release - Install Behaviour of applications Pre-Release - Data Warehouse Service Point Pre-Release - Task Sequence content Pre-Caching Pre-Release -Device Guard

 Another excellent news for SCCM CB hybrid customers is that there are some great 5 new additions to Compliance policies!
-We can’t anymore select the different versions of Android and iOS platform while creating a compliance policy or configuration policy with SCCM CB 1702.
-Granularity in choosing different Android/iOS version got removed.
+We can’t select the different versions of the Android and iOS platforms anymore while creating a compliance policy or configuration policy with SCCM CB 1702.
+Granularity in choosing different Android/iOS versions got removed.
 New compliance policies are:-

 Apps that cannot installed Password expiration Remember password history Password Quality Minimum Android Patch Level

-In SCCM CB 1702, we have options to create configuration policy for Android for Work!
-There are only 2 policies or configuration settings available in Configuration policy for AfW (Android for Work).
+In SCCM CB 1702, we have options to create a configuration policy for Android for Work!
+There are only 2 policies or configuration settings available in the Configuration policy for AfW (Android for Work).

-Apart from that, there are some improvements or additional settings that appeared in ConfigMgr/SCCM CB 1702 regarding Windows 10 related configuration policies in a hybrid environment.
+Apart from that, some improvements or additional settings appeared in ConfigMgr/SCCM CB 1702 regarding Windows 10 related configuration policies in a hybrid environment.
 Following are some of the high-level changes in Windows 10 Configuration Policies: –

 Device - 10 settings in CB 1610 -- 11 settings in CB 1702 System Security - 9 settings in CB 1610 -- 10 settings in CB 1702

-SCCM product team did an excellent work to catch up with Intune SA regarding Cloud Services integration with SCCM CB latest version.
-They have added support for “Android for Work” enrollments, Cloud Management Gateway has improved, OMS connector has some improvements.
+SCCM product team did excellent work to catch up with Intune SA regarding Cloud Services integration with SCCM CB latest version.
+They have added support for “Android for Work” enrollments, Cloud Management Gateway has improved, and the OMS connector has some improvements.